 The Fire Cadet program is aimed at high school seniors who may be interested in a career in public safety.
 The ideal candidate will show a strong desire to enter the public safety field and should be a motivated individual and a self-starter.
 The Cadet program allows the interested senior the ability to job shadow an assigned crew for an entire semester; training, cleaning, running calls, etc. with his/her assigned crew.
-The process to become a Cadet is designed to mimic that of an entry level firefighter; an extensive application, a physical agility test, a formal interview, and a mini-academy for those that are successful.
+The process to become a Cadet is designed to mimic that of an entry-level firefighter; an extensive application, a physical agility test, a formal interview, and a mini-academy for those that are successful.
 In addition to great life experience and a “back-stage” look at this esteemed profession, Cadets will receive elective credits through their school.
 Cadets are assigned daily didactic and manipulative assignments that are designed to give them a well-rounded look at what it takes to be a firefighter.

 This program is a cooperative effort between the Coeur d’Alene Fire Department and the Coeur D’Alene School District.
 After successful completion of the application process, Cadets are assigned to a station and a crew.
 They are required to complete a minimum of 80 hours per semester in order to receive their elective credits (this equates to about 5 hours per week).

 There are two recruitment periods; applications will only be accepted during these periods.
 Applications turned in outside of these recruitment periods will not be accepted.
-The recruitment periods will be announced to each high school and are generally mid-March and mid-November.
+The recruitment periods will be announced to each high school and are generally mid-April and mid-November.
 These application periods are open for two weeks.
 Students are advised to contact their high school counselors for applications and further information.